-Weekly Permit BulletinsEach Thursday the city publishes in a bulletin listing new land use applications, recommendations, and decisions.
-The bulletin is also mailed to owners of property within 500 feet of a listed project; and copies are posted in the libraries, in Development Services, and our Public Notices and Participation page.
+Weekly Permit BulletinsEach Thursday the city publishes a bulletin listing new land use applications, recommendations and decisions.
+The bulletin is also mailed to owners of property within 500 feet of a listed project.
+Copies are posted in the libraries, in Development Services, and our Public Notices and Participation page.

 Information SignsSigns are posted at certain project sites, informing the public of proposed land use actions and providing basic project information and phone numbers.

 Public MeetingsCertain projects include an informational public meeting.
 See the Weekly Permit Bulletin for scheduled public meetings.
 Get information on Planning Commission meetings.

 Permit CenterDrop by the permit center located on the first floor of City Hall, review the Land Use Code (LUC) or ask us your general development-related questions.